dmh2000/go-tree-iterator/README.md

   - The one thing that it differed from the Copilot version that instead of returning errors (for things like 'no such key'), it return a boolean, which I translated to 'ok' in the code.
   - It was clear that Gemini either used the link I gave it or it had already trained on this code because it almost word for word matched the Java version.

+### Conclusions

 Because of the Copilot line-by-line approach, that took quite a bit longer to finish.
 However, by doing it this way, I could see and understand what it was generating.
 Using the Gemini approach, I was lazy and didn't review the code other than what was needed to fix a few quirks.

+Once I was done, both implementations passed my minimal test cases.

+This brings up the issue of TDD and confidence in an AI generated solution.
+Is it trustworthy without a detailed manual review?
+Are the tests good enough to accept an AI generated solution?
+Does using an AI generator or helper mean that no human will know actually what its doing or how to fix or modify it?

+The time it took to code this stuff up was much faster than if I had done a manual line by line conversion.
+Or God forbid I had to crap out an RBT on my own.

 ## Implementing the Iterator

+Ok, back to implementing the Range over Function iterator.

 Iterating over a binary search tree is pretty simple, just do an inorder traversal and emit the key/value pairs.
 Something like this: